liquidcronos/rogata_engine/docs/source/how_it_works.rst

     req          = RequestDistRequest(NAME,POINT[0],POINT[1])
     resp         = get_distance(req)

 It returns a ROS service message containing the distance.
-This distance can be extracted using
+This distance can be extracted using:
 ::

    resp.distance